 December 2006 (STS-116)

-During the 13-day mission—the 20th shuttle flight to the International Space Station—the crew rewires the outpost's power system and continues constructing the Station by installing the P5 integrated truss segment.
+During the 13-day mission—the 20th shuttle flight to the ISS—the crew rewires the outpost's power system and continues constructing the Station by installing the P5 integrated truss segment.
 During Station ops, the Canadarm lifts the P5 truss out of Discovery's payload bay and hands it to the Station's arm.

 June 2007 (STS-117)